sigsum/sigsum/doc/design.md

 # Sigsum Logging Design v0
 We propose sigsum logging.
-It is similar to Certificate Transparency, except that cryptographically **sig**ned check**sum**s are logged instead of TLS certificates.
-Publicly logging signed checksums allow anyone to discover which keys produced what checksum signatures.
-For example, malicious and unintended key-usage can be _detected_.
-This document motivates and presents our design.
+It is similar to Certificate Transparency and Go's checksum database, except that cryptographically **sig**ned check**sum**s are logged in order to make signature operations transparent.
+For example, malicious and unintended key-usage can be detected using a sigsum log.
+This is a building block that can be used for a variety of use-cases.
+Transparent management of executable binaries and provenance are two examples.
+Our architecture evolves around centralized log operations, distributed trust, and minimalism that simplifies usage.

 **Preliminaries.**
 You have basic understanding of cryptographic primitives, e.g., digital